ssjw/new-host-setup/backup-pi-configuration.md

    benefits of btrfs or some other filesystem?

 # Root on an Encrypted Multi-Device Filesystem
-NOTE: I don't do this anymore.
+> *NOTE*: I don't do this anymore.
 Much too painful.
-Instead I just put home and any other sensitive directories not needed to boot on an encrypted filesystem that is mounted post boot.
+Instead I just put home
+> and any other sensitive directories not needed to boot on an encrypted
+> filesystem that is mounted post boot.

 Like a btrfs filesystem on top of multiple encrypted hard disks.